DavJCosby/sled/README.md

 impl OutputDevice for CustomOutput {
     fn start(&self, output_handle: RoomControllerOutputHandle) {
         let room_controller = output_handle.read().unwrap();

-        for led in room_controller.room_data.leds() {
+        // print the color of each LED in the room for led in room_controller.room_data.leds() {
             println!("{:?}", led);
         }